ansresearch/exposing-the-csi/README.md

 # Exposing the CSI (dataset)

-This repository contains the links to the dataset + ground-truth videos for the paper:

-Marco Cominelli, Francesco Gringoli, Francesco Restuccia, *Exposing the CSI: A Systematic Investigation of CSI-based Wi-Fi Sensing Capabilities and Limitations*
+This repository contains the links to the dataset + ground-truth videos for our paper [Exposing the CSI: A systematic Investigation of CSI-based Wi-Fi Sensing Capabilities and Limitations](https://ieeexplore.ieee.org/document/10099368).

+## Main features

+The dataset contains CSI sequences collected in indoor environments while a target person performs different activities.
+The main features of the dataset are the following:

+* 12 target activities, 80 seconds for each activity
+* 7 different scenarios (3 people, 3 environments)
+* CSI collected using 160-MHz 802.11ax devices with 4 antennas
+* 3 Wi-Fi receivers collecting the same frames in different locations
+* anonymized video ground-truth with reference keypoints

+---

 ## Dataset